ladooniani/lado-oniani-cv.md/README.md

 As a freelance software engineer, I provide desktop and web/mobile front/back-end full-stack development services of product complex solutions for different types of applications, as well as specialized tasks in intelligent robotics and related types of design.

+My motivation in engineering is an passionate interest that challenges me to find and create useful solutions for real-world tasks with proficiency in computer programming, data structures, and algorithms, the ability to quickly learn and generate creative approaches, understand software design and find the best practices.

 # Skills:

 - Software engineering and programming